Current Environment: Production

 There are a number of outside groups that provide additional help for families facing retinopathy of prematurity.
 Two to try:

-• The Association for Retinopathy of Prematurity and Related Diseases (www.ropard.org): Founded in 1990 by physicians and volunteers, ROPARD funds research to understand, treat and prevent retinopathy of prematurity and related retinal diseases.
-It publishes a biannual newsletter, and its website includes tips and recommendations for parents of children who have suffered ROP-related vision loss.
+• Pediatric Retinal Research foundation, a group started in 1990 by physicians and volunteers as ROPARD (Retinopathy of Prematurity and Related Diseases) continues to fund research to understand, treat and prevent retinopathy of prematurity and related retinal diseases.
+Their website includes tips and recommendations for parents of children who have suffered ROP-related vision loss and provides links to educational and supportive resources.

-• National Eye Institute (www.nei.nih.gov): Overseen by the National Institutes of Health, the NEI conducts and supports research on eye diseases and vision disorders.
+• National Eye Institute, which is overseen by the National Institutes of Health.
+The NEI conducts and supports research on eye diseases and vision disorders.
 It offers a searchable database of clinical studies, as well as a number of free publications written for vision patients and their families.

 Retinopathy of Prematurity ROP | Programs & Services